t-ski/grit/README.md

 ## Usage Synopsis

 grit purposefully integrates with the Semver approach.
 The grit command line interface is accordingly designed.
 The atomic grit workflow is a development that is either a patch, minor, or major increment (see Semver).
 The fundamental design principle for grit is locality.
 This means, the HEAD is always on a branch linked with a Semver development declaration (such as a patch).
-Related commands only are therefore also linked with the current development state.

 ```
 grit <command> [<arg:positional>]* [--<arg:key>|-<arg:shorthand> *?]*